Years 9 to 12 Boy Boarders

 House Matron Miss N Deans

-Year 8 boy boarders moving up from Blake House or new pupils entering the School at 13+ enter one of three boys’ senior boarding houses (Collingwood, Hawke and St Vincent), each with around 60 boarding pupils.
+Year 9 boy boarders moving up from Blake House or new pupils entering the School at 13+ enter one of three boys’ senior boarding houses (Collingwood, Hawke and St Vincent), each with around 60 boarding pupils.
 There are leisure facilities that include day rooms, table tennis and pool tables, kitchens, television rooms and a house library.
 Each boarder has his or her own self-contained working and sleeping accommodation.
-Normally, Year 8 and 9 pupils will be in four-bedded rooms with bath and shower facilities nearby and those in Years 10, 11 and 12 will be in double or single study bedrooms with en-suite facilities.
+Pupils will be accommodated in four-bedded or double rooms, depending on their year group.
+Pupils in Year 12 will generally be in double or single study bedrooms with en-suite facilities.